Introduction

 {"totalSpace":1073741824,"usedSpace":1400519,"uploadSize":461,"code":"xkcd", ...}

-When executing an operation, keep in mind that the server will give output according to the input.
-If you access the operation GET /drops/xkcd, the server expects you to provide input using the HEADERS format and will provide output with the HEADERS format.
-Unless explicitly noted, data format permutations cannot occur; for example, you can’t execute GET /drops/xkcd with input in HEADERS format and receive data in JSON format.
+, the server expects you to provide input using the HEADERS format and will provide output with the HEADERS format.
+Unless explicitly noted, data format permutations cannot occur; for example, you can’t execute GET /drops/xkcd

 There are, however, HTTP client libraries that will not allow you to send data along in a GET request.
 In order to overcome this limitation, all JSON operations that support or require input parameters will also support query parameter input: